Dental Health FAQ

 Here are some tips to keep in mind when choosing a dentist:

 - Search the SMCDS Member Directory on this website to find a dentist close to your home or work.
-You can also search for a speciality dentist.
+You can also search for a specialty dentist.

 - Ask family, friends, neighbors or co-workers for recommendations.